CodClever/.py-to-.exe-file-documentation/README.md

 * Source of information  =  From the original youtube video i.e. https://www.youtube.com/watch?v=p3tSLatmGvU. *
 * Special Thanks to  -  @PythonSimplified *
-* Writer and creator of this file  -  Arinjay Kumar *
+* Writer and creator of this file  -  CodClever *

 Description on the youtube video: